 Have you got any idea of how many waves have you enjoyed since you've started surfing?
 Are you capable of making an estimate of the number of hours, minutes or seconds that you had a board under your feet?

-The task is not free of mistakes, but it is possible to get a rough idea by tuninga fewvariables.
-Your age may be between 18 or 54 years old and you might have started to surf a long time ago or in the last year.
+The task is not free of mistakes, but it is possible to get a rough idea by fine-tuning a few variables.
+Your age may be between 18 or 54 years old, and you might have started surfing a long time ago.
+Or in the last year.
 No problem, let's have a go.

 Then, imagine the number of surfing sessions you enjoy per week.
 Are you a weekend warrior or a loyal daily surfer?
-You can also rides waves twice per week.
+You can also ride waves twice per week.
+No worries.

-For instance, a surfer with 10 years of experience, a weekly surf session of two hours riding waves would have enjoyed 10.400 waves.
+For instance, a surfer with 10 years of experience, and an average of a two-hour surf session per week, has enjoyed 10,400 waves.

-With this final figure, we can go a little further by answering the following question.
-How many hours have I been riding waves?
+With this final figure, we can go a little further by answering the following question: for how many hours have I been riding waves?
 The sum of all the waves of my life is a continuous ride of how long?
 Taking an average of seven seconds per wave, let's find out the final result: